WatsonAnalytics/oauth2-nodejs/README.md

 # Node.js example for IBM Watson Analytics

 ## Set up your environment
 1. Download the Node.js installer from https://nodejs.org/en/download/.
+We built this sample using Node.js version 0.10.33.
 2. Install Node.js.

 ## Get and register your keys